 Janet Heidinger Kafka Prize

-We are thrilled to announce that this year's recipient of the Janet Heidinger Kafka Prize for Fiction is Ye Chun, for the novel Straw Dogs of the Universe (Catapult, 2023)!
+We are thrilled to announce that this year's recipient of the Janet Heidinger Kafka Prize for Fiction is Claire Oshetsky, for the novel Poor Deer (Ecco, 2024)!

-Ye will be visiting the 91×ÔÅÄÂÛ̳ on October 25, 2024 to read from her prize-winning novel.
+Oshetsky will be visiting the 91×ÔÅÄÂÛ̳ on Saturday, September 20, 2025 at 3pm to read from her prize-winning novel.
 Join us for the reading, enjoy food and wine, and purchase a copy of the winning book.
+In order to attend, .
+The reading is offered as a part of our annual alumni weekend this year.

 From the Kafka Committee: